jacobmischka/index2/README.md

 The next-generation index page.

-In the future we plan to support a multitude of server backends, but for now only PHP is supported.
+In the future we plan to support a multitude of server backends, but for now PHP is supported.

 ## Implementing a backend